azizferjani/lucipher/README.md

   -t TEXT, --text TEXT  Enter the text you want to encrypt -k KEY, --key KEY     Enter your encryption key

-LUcipher: Encrypt your secrets with a key (Version 0.0.1)
+LUcipher: because the devil has secrets.
+(Version 0.0.1)

 positional arguments:
   USERNAMES             One or more usernames to check with social networks.